tobeybill/TISATAFL/report/Method.md

 These four cases are then correlated to firm performance while controlling for determinants of firm performance.

 We decided to emit the traditional "Huge" bin and re-binned to three categories so we where left with small, medium, and large firms.
+Small being from 0 to 10 billion dollars, Medium being from 10 billion to 200 billion, and then Large is 200 billion onwards.

 # Methodology